T-A-U/SBA320H-React-Web-Application-Pokedex-/README.md

 ## SBA 320H - React Web Application Project
+Built using React, JavaScript, DaisyUI( Which is an easy CSS framework to help create the UI, a mentor told me about this), CSS.

+When building this app I didn't have to worry about a database so I only focused on the front end.
+I did the fetch requests first to get the data from the PokeAPI and then I tried to get that data to show up on my website.
+Then I used DaisyUI to make it look good.
+I had a lot of trouble along the way, but I figured it out.

+To run the application, in your terminal run: export NODE_OPTIONS=--openssl-legacy-provider --

 1 Built with HTML, CSS, JavaScript, REACT, and Redux Toolkit.
 2 Hosted on Heroku or Netlify.